Zhou Meiyu: Founding the Army Nursing School

 During her time at the Emergency Medical Service Training School (EMSTS), Zhou became a vocal proponent of founding an Army Nursing School.
 In 1941, Zhou and Guan Baozhen, her colleague at the Medical Relief Corps and EMSTS, submitted a proposal for such a school, which would provide a "modern nursing policy" for military nursing services.
 They suggested establishing regular army posts and professional titles for nurses who graduated from the school.
 After negotiations and with support from the Army Health Administration, the Nationalist Ministry of War approved their proposal in 1943.
 Zhou was appointed dean.
-She was at this time a colonel in the Army Medical Corps (see photograph).
+She was, at this point, a colonel in the Army Medical Corps (see photograph).

 The Army Nursing School received funding from the American Bureau for Medical Aid to China, the National Federation of Business and Professional Women's Clubs of the United States.
 After its founding, it continued to receive support from non-Chinese organizations.
 From 1945-1946, the American Bureau for Medical Aid to China and the British United Aid to China Fund sponsored Zhou's travel to England and the United States to promote Red Cross work in China.

 In 1947, the Army Nursing School was relocated close to Shanghai to become part of the National Defense Medical Center, where Zhou continued to serve as dean of nursing.

 After the Chinese Communist Party's 1949 victory in the Chinese Civil War, the Chinese Nationalist Party government, its army, and associated institutions including the National Defense Medical Center, relocated to Taiwan.
 After being a colonel in the Army, in 1957 she was promoted to be Lt General.
 First female general with Republic of China since 1949.
 The previous female general was in military encrypt business whose team broke the Pearl Harbor invasion code.
-Her code translation was tossed out as impossibility by US Military attache in China.
+Her code translation was tossed out as impossibility by the US Military attaché in China.

 In 2001, Zhou was posthumously awarded the 10th Medical Dedication Award from the Legislative Yuan Health and Welfare Association of Taipei.

 Personal life

-She took her mother to Taiwan and lived in Keelung.
-Earlier she was a friend to Major Edith Nie Sih who had very similar credentials.
-It is worth noting another classmate Ka Shu Hsu (徐蔼诸) was also trained at Columbia University was involved in US fund raising opened several nursing schools in China.
-Mme Chiang Kai-shek photo with Zhou were found.
+After the Chinese Civil War, she took her mother to Taiwan and lived in Keelung.

+Earlier she was a friend to Major Edith Nie Sih, who had very similar credentials.
+It is worth noting another classmate Ka Shu Hsu (徐蔼诸), who was also a student at Columbia University, was involved in US fund raising opened several nursing schools in China.
+Mme Chiang Kai-shek's photos with Zhou were found.

 Most of her activities, however centered around school and students.
-She was never married.
-She was a devoted Christian attending Grace Baptist Church, in Taipei, Taiwan.
+She never married.
+She was a devout Christian, attending Grace Baptist Church, in Taipei, Taiwan.
 She wrote memoirs about herself and how she created nursing school and accomplishment during World War II in China.
 Her memoirs were published in 1993.